Homepage / Excursion Guides / Top Activities for Kids & Teens in Nashville

 • Parking: Library Garage on 6th Ave; first 90 minutes free with validation, then $3 per 30 minutes (max $20); $10 flat on weekends and after 5 PM

-• Check ahead: Show times change seasonally.
-Confirm at the library events calendar.
+• Important: Show times and storytime schedules change seasonally.
+Always confirm before your visit at the library events calendar.

 Cumberland Park: Free Splash Pad and Play Space on the East Bank